 Q. What is the cost of the program?

 A. Application to participate in Yale Diversity Preview Days is free, and all expenses (accommodation, meals and transportation) are covered by Yale University.

-Q. Should I apply to Yale Diversity Preview Days 2018 if I am a Junior?
+Q. Should I apply to Yale Diversity Preview Days 2019 if I am currently a Sophomore?

-A. Unfortunately, due to space constraints, we are only accepting applications from recent graduates or seniors who should graduate no later than Summer 2019, and anticipate enrollment in graduate school in Fall 2019.
-Current juniors should apply for Yale Diversity Preview Days 2019.
+A. Unfortunately, due to space constraints, we are only accepting applications from students graduating this year or students who should graduate no later than Summer 2020, and anticipate enrollment in graduate school in Fall 2020.

 Q. Can students from Puerto Rico or Hawaii apply?

 A. We welcome participation from students residing in Puerto Rico and Hawaii.

 Q. When is the application deadline?